Our Verdict

 The first day I had the On Cloud 6, I took them on a mile-long walk and was pleased with their comfort.
 Initially, I noticed the elastic laces put some pressure on the top of my foot, but they broke in within the first walk.
 I was skeptical at first since the pressure was so obvious, but they quickly took shape and became the perfect fit for my foot.
 From that walk onward, I have been very happy with how comfortable these shoes are.
 I've taken them on walks around my neighborhood to long outings and my feet were happy and supported the entire time.

 The On Cloud 6 is slightly wider at 4.1 inches (forefoot) than the former version, which was 3.9 inches.
 I appreciated this slight widening of the toe box and felt that my toes weren't getting squished.
 Likewise, the fabric along the toe box is soft, and my feet never felt forced in one position.
-Underfoot, the midsole and outsole aren't extremely plush like other options.
-This kept me steady on my feet, but if you're hunting for pillow-like cushion, you might want to turn to a Hoka version instead.
+Underfoot, the midsole and outsole aren't as plush as those of other options.
+This kept me steady on my feet, but if you're looking for a pillow-like cushion, you might want to consider a Hoka version instead.

 At the heel, these have 29 millimeters underfoot.
 This transitions into a nine millimeter heel-to-toe drop, which was measured in our lab by cutting the shoe in half.
 This heel-to-toe drop is fairly standard for shoes, so a transition to this shouldn't be necessary.
 My stride in these shoes felt natural and because they aren't bulky, I didn't need to adjust my gait to accommodate them.